-As of June 30, 2018, the Company owned approximately 81.9% of the common shares of Santa Fe Financial Corporation ("Santa Fe"), a public company (OTCBB: SFEF).
-Santa Fe's revenue is primarily generated through its 68.8% owned subsidiary, Portsmouth Square, Inc. ("Portsmouth"), a public company (OTCBB: PRSI).
-InterGroup also directly owns approximately 13.4% of Portsmouth.
-Portsmouth's primary business is conducted through its general and limited partnership interest in Justice Investors, a California limited partnership ("Justice" or the "Partnership").
-Portsmouth has a 93.1% limited partnership interest in Justice and is the sole general partner.
+As of June 30, 2018, approximately 81.9% of the outstanding common stock of Santa Fe was owned by The InterGroup Corporation ("InterGroup"), a public company (NASDAQ: INTG).
+As of June 30, 2018, Santa Fe owned approximately 68.8% of the outstanding common stock of Portsmouth Square, Inc. ("Portsmouth"), a public company (OTCBB: PRSI).
+InterGroup also directly owns approximately 13.4% of the common stock of Portsmouth.

+The Company's principal source of operating revenue has been, and continues to be, derived from the management of its 68.8% owned subsidiary, Portsmouth.
+Portsmouth's primary business is conducted through its general and limited partnership interest in Justice Investors Limited Partnership ("Justice" or the "Partnership"), a California limited partnership.
+Portsmouth controls approximately 93.1% of the voting interest in Justice and is the sole general partner of Justice.
 The financial statements of Justice are consolidated with those of the Company.
 See Note 2 to the consolidated financial statements.

 Justice, through its subsidiaries Justice Operating Company, LLC ("Operating"), Justice Mezzanine Company, LLC ("Mezzanine") and Kearny Street Parking, LLC ("Parking") owns a 544-room hotel property located at 750 Kearny Street, San Francisco California, known as the Hilton San Francisco Financial District (the "Hotel") and related facilities including a five-level underground parking garage.
 Mezzanine and Parking are both wholly-owned subsidiaries of the Partnership; Operating is a wholly-owned subsidiary of Mezzanine.
 Mezzanine is the borrower under certain mezzanine indebtedness of Justice, and in December 2013, the Partnership conveyed ownership of the Hotel to Operating.
 The Hotel is operated by the partnership as a full-service Hilton brand hotel pursuant to a Franchise License Agreement with HLT Franchise Holding LLC (Hilton).
 Justice had a management agreement with Prism Hospitality L.P. ("Prism") to perform certain management functions for the Hotel.
 The management agreement with Prism was amended by the Partnership to change the nature of the services provided by Prism and the compensation payable to Prism, among other things.
 Prism's management Company, LLC ("Interstate") to manage the Hotel with an effective takeover date of February 3, 2017.
-The term of the management agreement agreement to a for an initial period of ten years commencing on the takeover date and automatically renews for successive one (1) year periods, to not exceed five years in the aggregate, subject to certain conditions.
+The term of the management agreement is for an initial period of ten years commencing on the takeover date and automatically renews for successive one (1) year periods, to not exceed five years in the aggregate, subject to certain conditions.
 Under the terms on the HMA, base management fee payable to Interstate shall be one and seven-tenths (1.70%) of total Hotel revenue.